ComputationIASBS/FundamentalPrediction/README.md

 # Running the Code

-To execute the code for each method, follow these steps:
+To run the code for each approach:

 1. **Navigate to the Respective Folder:** Go to the directory related to the specific method you want to run.